 The Business Ecosystems Research Group (BERG) brings together academics and senior professionals with extensive experience of researching and leading some of the world's top businesses firms.

 Professor Henneberg joined the School of Business and Management in summer 2013.
 He is the Chair Professor of Marketing and Strategy and Director of BERG.
+He is also the Head of the Marketing Department.
 Previously, he held academic appointments at Manchester Business School, University of Manchester, and at the School of Management, University of Bath.
 He has degrees in Management Studies, Philosophy, Political Sciences, and Economics, and obtained his PhD in Marketing from the Judge Business School, University of Cambridge.
 Before coming back to academia, he worked in senior positions as a management consultant with A.T.
 Kearney and McKinsey & Co.

 Senior Lecturer in Information Management